 Description

 The implementation deviates from the FDD block “Intpn” block.
 The implementation finds the minimum of absolute values of the difference between HwAg0Step with all the values from the Calibration table and find the index associated with minimum value of the difference in the calibration table.

+Local Function #2